cjxkennedy/NanoSamIV/README.md

 ## Directories

-FSW - Development for flight software in Arduino (using arduino.h and SPI.h arduino libraries). \n SSW - Development for satelite bus software in Matlab. \n TSW - Development for Teensy and laptop testing software in Arduino and Matlab.
+FSW - Development for flight software in Arduino (using arduino.h and SPI.h arduino libraries).

+SSW - Development for satelite bus software in Matlab.

+TSW - Development for Teensy and laptop testing software in Arduino and Matlab.
 Tests include SPI and USB communication.